 Help the Hospices and ICPCN Two Country Project (funded by UK Aid)

-ICPCN is providing training as well as expert consultation and mentoring for a 5 year project (ongoing) funded by UK AID through Help the Hospices to upscale children’s palliative care in India and Malawi.
-Read more about this ongoing project here.
+ICPCN provided training as well as expert consultation and mentoring for a 5 year project (ongoing) funded by UK AID through Help the Hospices to upscale children’s palliative care in India and Malawi.
+Read more about this project here.

 In 2011, we became an independent charity registered in the United Kingdom and as a company in South Africa.
 We were registered as a Public Benefit Organisation in South Africa in 2013.